John Vincent and the last flight of Halifax LL307 (NF-J)

 The 7 man crew were going to drop three experienced agents over Vloesberg (Flobecq) in Western Belgium.
 Their mission, code name ‘Andromaque’, was to set up organizing reception committees for sabotage material and to instruct sabotage teams.

 My uncle, Flight Sergeant John Vincent was the tail gunner.
-He was on his 32nd mission – I was told by my father (John’s brother) that, having completed 30 missions, he had been due to take up an instructor position, but, as there was “a bit of a push on” he had been asked to fly additional operations.
-My Uncle had only recently been married to Margaret.
+He was on his 32nd mission – I was told by my father (John’s brother) that, having completed 30 missions, he had been due to take up an instructor position, but he had been asked to fly additional operations.
 He had flown with same crew for many of the missions since the previous December when he had had to bail out when their plane had been unable to land due to fog.
 Four of that crew had perished when they landed in the sea.

 Their mission on 2nd June 1944 was flown at the same time that a force of RAF Halifax and Stirling bombers were dropping mines over the Westerschelde – the Schelde River being the only access to the port of Antwerp.
 It could be hoped that these would provide a suitable diversion for local air defences.